SCLW/Circuitry-Based-Sound/readme.md

 [CMOS chips](https://en.wikipedia.org/wiki/4000-series_integrated_circuits/ "4000-series integrated circuits") are designed to execute Boolean functions.
 Complementary metal–oxide–semiconductor (CMOS) technology utilizes p-type and n-type MOSFETs to construct logic gates, where voltage levels represent binary states (0 and 1).
 Produced as integrated circuits, individual CMOS components implement basic logic functions such as [NOT](https://en.wikipedia.org/wiki/Inverter_(logic_gate) "Inverter"), [AND](https://en.wikipedia.org/wiki/AND_gate "AND gate"), [OR](https://en.wikipedia.org/wiki/OR_gate "Or gate"), [NAND](https://en.wikipedia.org/wiki/NAND_gate "NAND gate"), [XOR](https://en.wikipedia.org/wiki/XOR_gate "XOR gate"), [XNOR](https://en.wikipedia.org/wiki/XNOR_gate "XNOR gate").
 More complex chips provide functions like  [multiplexers](https://en.wikipedia.org/wiki/Multiplexer "multiplexer"), [counters](https://en.wikipedia.org/wiki/Counter_(digital) "counter"), dividers, [flip-flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics) "flip-flop") and [registers](https://en.wikipedia.org/wiki/Shift_register "shift register").

 A binary logic signal, which encodes 0 and 1 as two distinct voltage levels, can be represented as a square wave.
 A logic signal that continuously switches between these two voltage states can therefore be interpreted as a square wave—and thus as sound.
-Certain logic gates can be repurposed as oscillators in this way.
-In digital systems, this principle is used to generate clock signals, which are essential for synchronizing processes.
-Logic gates with two inputs compare the signals at their inputs and generate an output based on the corresponding logic function, enabling signal processing and modification.
-Other logic gates can count sequential square wave pulses, outputting a single pulse per cycle.
-Some function as frequency dividers, halving the input signal’s frequency.
-Additionally, various CMOS chips can act as binary-controlled switches.
-These and many other functions can be considered as modulation effects, which transform or modify the incoming audio signal.

 The following diagram illustrates the waveform of a square wave and assigns the values 0 and 1 to its two voltage states.
 <br>